wui-hong/tp/docs/DeveloperGuide.md

 #### Index
 A number representing the position of an item in a list.
 #### Integer
 A number that is a not a fraction.
-E.g. whole numbers such as -10, 0, 1, 5/
+E.g. whole numbers such as -10, 0, 1, 5.
 #### Keyword
 An important word that is used by the application to process various commands.
+#### Mainstream OS
+Refers to operating systems such as Windows, Linux, Unix, OS-X.
 #### Name
 A word or set of words that are used to address or refer to a person.
 #### Negative